 According to Prof. Heather Kappes of London School of Economics, human beings are not driven by rational thoughts alone.
-She maintains that even though into any public relations statistics and numbers are important, human beings tend to be driven more by their emotional thinking than their rational behaviours.
+She maintains that even though into any public relations statistics and numbers are important, human beings tend to be driven more rational behaviours.